Teaching Fellow in Arabic

 My current areas of research interest include:

-- Language ideologies and public discourse, especially discriminatory racist, Orientalist, Balkanist, and anti-immigrant rhetoric in Central Europe;
+- Language ideologies and public discourse, especially Orientalist, Balkanist, anti-immigrant, and right-wing language and rhetoric in Central Europe;

 - Implications of Arabic sociolinguistic research, particularly diglossia and media language, for the teaching of Arabic;